rrousselGit/provider/README.md

 Alternatively instead of using `Provider.of`, we can use the `Consumer` widget.

-This can be useful for performances optimisations or when it is difficult to obtain a `BuildContext` descendant of the provider.
+This can be useful for performances optimizations or when it is difficult to obtain a `BuildContext` descendant of the provider.

 ```dart
 Provider<String>.value(